lfit/itpol/linux-workstation-security.md

 Unless you are using self-encrypting hard drives, it is important to configure your installer to fully encrypt all the disks that will be used for storing your data and your system files.
-It is not sufficient to simply encrypt the user directory via auto-mounting cryptfs loop files (I'm looking at you, Ubuntu), as this offers no protection for system binaries or swap, which is likely to contain a slew of sensitive data.
+It is not sufficient to simply encrypt the user directory via auto-mounting cryptfs loop files (I'm looking at you, older versions of Ubuntu), as this offers no protection for system binaries or swap, which is likely to contain a slew of sensitive data.
 The recommended encryption strategy is to encrypt the LVM device, so only one passphrase is required during the boot process.

 The `/boot` partition will always remain unencrypted, as the bootloader needs to be able to actually boot the kernel before invoking LUKS/dm-crypt.
 The